Jungian PsychologyGCSE students in royal blue jumpers studying Jungian Psychology symbols at individual desks in classroom.

 3. Influence of Personal Experience: Critics have noted that Jung's personal experiences and beliefs heavily influenced his theories.
 This has led to questions about the objectivity of his work.
 Source

-4. Complexity and Accessibility: Jung's work is often criticized for its complexity.
+4. Complexity and Accessibility: Jung's work is often criticised for its complexity.
 Critics argue that his theories are difficult to understand and apply, particularly for those without extensive training in Jungian analysis.

 6. Potential for Misuse: The interpretive nature of Jungian psychology has led to concerns about its potential misuse.
 Critics argue that because Jungian analysis relies heavily on the interpretation of the analyst, there is a risk of misinterpretation or even abuse.